 Once you have the filled in the scan forms and wish to process them, here is what you must do.
 First complete a cover scan form.
 For test grading this will be an answer key, for teacher evaluations this will be a form filled out with the instructor’s information, and for surveys this may be general information about the survey.

 Once this is completed you will need to go to the Information Technology Center to process the forms.
-The OMR is located in room 101A.
+The OMR's are located in room 101A.
 When you come into the lab go behind the lab assistant’s desk.
-The OMR and the computer connected to it are located there on the table just left of the color printer.
-Printed versions of Test Grading, Generic Teacher Evaluations, College of Education Teacher Evaluations, and A&S Teacher Evaluations pages explaining how to scan, process, and print are located in a folder near the computer.
-Also inside the folder is a printed version of Scanning Errors.
+The OMR's and the computers connected to them are located there on the table just left and right of the color printer.
+Printed versions of the OMR istructions explaining how to scan, process, and print are located in a binder near each machine.
+Also inside each binder is a printed version of Scanning Errors.
 It is a handy reference when problems occur.
-In the folder there should also be an End of Forms page as well as some blank NCS blue and green scan forms in the back.
-The blank forms are there in case someone removed the End of Forms page from the lab.
-There is also a document that explains the numbers the scanner will print on the bottom of graded tests.
+If you wish to print on the scanned forms, please contact the fulltme staff during regular business hours.

 There are a few things you should know about the Optical Mark Reader that will help you understand how to scan the forms.
 In the How To documents there are OMR related terms that may seem confusing.
 Use the following picture to guide you when you come across terms referring to the parts of the scanner.